TelemetryDeck/docs/api/default-parameters.md

 - `TelemetryDeck.Accessibility.shouldDifferentiateWithoutColor` (Bool): Whether UI should differentiate without color.
 - `TelemetryDeck.Accessibility.preferredContentSizeCategory` (String): User's preferred text size category (e.g. `L`, `XXL`).

+## Web Analytics

+Web analytics have their own sets of parameters that are usually determined by the web ingest api when you send events from the Web SDK.
+However, you can send these with any SDK and they will show up in the web analytics dashboard.

+By default the web SDK will send signals of type `pageView` with the following parameters:

+These parameters are currently not namespaced.
+Expect this to change in the future.

+#### URL Data

+- `url` (String): The URL of the page, e.g. `https://example.com/about`.
+- `host` (String): The host portion of the URL, e.g. `example.com`.
+- `path` (String): The path portion of the URL, e.g. `/about` or `/blog/my-post`.
+- `scheme` (String): The scheme portion of the URL, e.g. `https`.

+#### URL Parameters

+TelemetryDeck will extract URL these URL parameters from the url and offer them as parameters attached to the signal:

+- `combinedSource` (String): The value of either `ref`, `source`, `utm_source` or `src` in that order of preference.
+- `ref`
+- `source`
+- `src`
+- `utm_source`
+- `utm_medium`
+- `utm_campaign`
+- `utm_term`
+- `utm_content`
+- `MSCLKID`
+- `GCLID`

+#### Country and Region Data

+- `country.isoCode` (String): The [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) of the country, extracted from the origin IP address.
+- `country.isInEuropeanUnion` (Bool): Whether the country is in the European Union, extracted from the origin IP address.
+- `continent.code` (String): The code of the continent, extracted from the origin IP address.
+E.g. `EU`, `NA`, `SA`, `AS`, `AF`, `AN`.

+#### User Agent Data

+- `systemVersion` (String): The version of the operating system, extracted from the user agent string.
+- `majorSystemVersion` (String): The major version of the operating system, extracted from the user agent string.
+- `majorMinorSystemVersion` (String): The major and minor version of the operating system, extracted from the user agent string.
+- `platform` (String): The platform of the device (macOS, iOS, Windows, etc.), extracted from the user agent string.
+- `modelName` (String): The model name of the device, extracted from the user agent string.
+- `browserName` (String): The browser family, extracted from the user agent string.
+- `browserVersion` (String): The browser version, extracted from the user agent string.
+- `device` (String): The type of device, extracted from the user agent string.
+- `isMobile` (Bool): Whether the device is a mobile device, extracted from the user agent string.
+- `isTablet` (Bool): Whether the device is a tablet, extracted from the user agent string.
+- `isTouchCapable` (Bool): Whether the device is touch capable, extracted from the user agent string.
+- `isDesktop` (Bool): Whether the device is a desktop, extracted from the user agent string.
+- `isBot` (Bool): Whether the device is a bot, extracted from the user agent string and additional heuristics.

+## Navigation Analytics

+Navigation analytics signals have these parameters, which can be included in any signal type.

+- `TelemetryDeck.Navigation.schemaVersion` (String): The schema version of the navigation.
+Must be `1`.
+- `TelemetryDeck.Navigation.sourcePath` (String): The source path of the navigation, e.g. `/host/info/about` or `app.settings.privacy`.
+- `TelemetryDeck.Navigation.destinationPath` (String): The destination path of the navigation, e.g. `/host/info/about` or `app.settings.privacy`.
+- `TelemetryDeck.Navigation.identifier` (String): String that uniquely identifies the navigation in the format `sourcePath -> destinationPath`.

 ## API

 Information about which TelemetryDeck API this signal was sent to.